jquinby/jekyll-now/books.md

 This list is updated as I finish things and add to the incoming queue.

 In progress:
 _The Portable Hannah Arendt_, Hannah Arendt
+_Zone to Win: Organizing to Compete in an Age of Disuption_ by Geoffrey Moore

 On Deck:
-TBD
+_Technology-as-a-Service Playbook_ by Thomas Lah & J.B.
+Wood
+_The Reality of God_ Steven R. Hemler

 ---
 Some things I'm using for RCIA (changes stochastically):